bloominstituteoftechnology/bloomquiz_solution/README.md

 2. Launch the project in a development server executing `npm run dev`.
 3. Visit your app by navigating to `http://localhost:3000` with Chrome.

+You can optionally run frontend and backend servers separately. __Instead__ of `npm run dev`:

+1. `npm run frontend`
+2. `npm run backend` (or spin up the backend using the VSCode's integrated Node debugger.)

 ## Accounts

 1. __Admin__, username: `admin` password: `admin`